USS Cole Sailor Stands Watch

 |0

-This work, USS Cole Sailor Stands Watch, by SN Mark Pena, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Cole Sailor Stands Watch [Image 7 of 7], by PO1 Raymond Maddocks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.